-Each of the questions listed several responses (one of which was correct) that the participant was asked to choose from, including "don't know."
-Choosing the "don't know" option may indicate lack of confidence or lack of knowledge.
+Each of the questions offered several responses (one of which was correct) that the participant was asked to choose from, including "don't know."9 Choosing the "don't know" option may indicate lack of confidence or lack of knowledge.
 Columns 3-4 of Table 5 present OLS regression results in which the dependent variable is the proportion of "don't know" responses.
-Both the video and the brochure decrease the proportion of "don't know" responses by almost 10 percentage points relative to the control group, a finding that becomes even stronger when we control for demographic characteristics.
-The visual tool also decreases the proportion of "don't know" responses relative to the control group, a finding that becomes even stronger when we control for demographic characteristics.
-The visual tool also decreases the proportion of "don't know" responses relative to the control when we control for demographic characteristics.
+The proportion of "don't know" responses is almost 10 percentage points lower in the video and brochure treatments relative to the control group, a finding that becomes even stronger when we control for demographic characteristics.
+The proportion of "don't know" responses is also lower in the visual tool treatment relative to the control group, though this effect is smaller in magnitude and only significant at the 10% level when we control for demographic characteristics.

-Result 2: The video, brochure, and visual tool all decrease the likelihood of answering "don't know" to financial literacy questions.
+Result 2: The likelihood of responding "don't know" to financial literacy questions is lower in the video, brochure, and visual tool groups relative to the control group.